UBCSailbot/raye-global-pathfinding/README.md

 ### Custom wind scenarios

-To control how global pathfinding gets its weather data, we use the `-g` parameter.
+To control how global pathfinding gets its weather data, we use either the `--grib` or the `--input_csvs` parameter.
 There are 3 possible ways to control the wind input:

-1. By not including the `-g` parameter at all, global pathfinding will by default grab the most recent, up-to-date weather data and use that for planning.
+1. By not using the `--grib` or the `--input_csvs` parameter at all, global pathfinding will by default grab the most recent, up-to-date weather data and use that for planning.
+It will be stored in `data.grb`.

-2. By including a path to a stored `.grb` file like `-g <my_path>/data.grb`, global pathfinding will read in the weather data from that stored `.grb` file for planning.
+2. By using `--grib` with a path to a stored `.grb` file like `--grib`, global pathfinding will read in the weather data from that stored `.grb` file for planning.

-3. By including the specific text `-g csv` (not a path, but the exact text here), global pathfinding will read from the following files for planning (in the `input_csvs` directory):
+3. By using `--input_csvs` with a path to a stored folder `--grib`, global pathfinding will read from the following files to get weather data (look at examples in the `input_csvs` directory):

 ```
 angles2d-0.csv  angles2d-1.csv  angles2d-2.csv  angles2d-3.csv  lats2d.csv  lons2d.csv  magnitudes2d-0.csv  magnitudes2d-1.csv  magnitudes2d-2.csv  magnitudes2d-3.csv
 ```

-These files can be directly modified to change the inputs to planning.
+These csv files can be directly modified to change the inputs to planning.
 Note that the last number refers to the time-step value.
-We will be using 4 time steps for all global pathfinding purposes.
+We will be using 4 time steps for all global pathfinding purposes (0, 4hr, 8hr, 12hr).

-Note that in options 1 and 2, the used weather data is saved into csv files in `output_csvs`, which are can be copied over to the `input_csvs` file to be used for future testing.
-It will overwrite files in `output_csvs`.
+By adding the `--output_csvs <folder_name>` options, the used weather data is saved into csv files in <folder_name> (folder must already exist).
+This is useful, as these files can then be used as inputs with `--input_csvs` to be used for future testing.

 ### Linting
 Linting helps us keep our code clean, easy to maintain, and free of bugs.